 Joining a Fraternity or Sorority

 Virginia Tech is proud to host one of the largest fraternity and sorority communities in America, one that continues to grow rapidly.
-More than 5,500 students participate in the 23 North-American Interfraternity Conference (NIC) affiliated fraternal organizations, seven National Pan-Hellenic Council (NPHC) fraternities and sororities, 13 National Panhellenic Conference (NPC) sororities and seven organizations in the United Council of Fraternities and Sororities (UCFS).
+Approximately 5,200 students participate in the 29 IFC fraternities, 5 National Pan-Hellenic Council (NPHC) fraternities and sororities, 13 National Panhellenic Conference (NPC) sororities and 6 organizations in the United Council of Fraternities and Sororities (UCFS).
 About 20 percent of Virginia Tech’s undergraduates are members of a general fraternity or sorority.

 Membership in a fraternity or sorority is one of many campus involvement opportunities at Virginia Tech that helps students make a large university seem smaller.
 While some fraternities and sororities offer housing options for their members, all Greek-letter organizations provide academic support, lifetime friendships, career networking, intramural athletic competition, community service, philanthropic opportunities, social activities, and outstanding leadership opportunities.
 Students develop a strong sense of belonging to their organization – a true home away from home – and a strong loyalty to Virginia Tech through the fraternity and sorority community.
 Membership is life-long and alumni engagement opportunities are numerous at both the local and national levels.